-The Professional Theatre Internship Course (Drama 590) has been developed as a response to the needs of those undergraduates who are in training to develop careers as theatre professionals.
-It endeavours to bridge the gap between the theory and practice which most graduates of formal training institutions usually face.
+The Professional Theatre Internship Courses (Drama 591 & 593) have been developed as a response to the needs of those undergraduates who are in training to develop careers as theatre professionals.
+They endeavour to bridge the gap between the theory and practice which most graduates of formal training institutions usually face.

 To be eligible for consideration, applicants for the internship course are expected to have either completed a BFA Drama degree programme requirements or to be in a position to complete them concurrently with registration in only Drama 590.
 Interns are selected on the basis of their reliability, talent, experience, and (in the case of acting interns) their casting potential in regard to the theatre company’s proposed season of plays.

 Interested students with fourth-year standing apply for admission to the course in February.
-Thereafter, the Course Supervisor invites comment for the faculty as a whole, and the Supervisor, together with the Department Head, agree upon a short-list of applicants whom they wish to recommend for interviews with the relevant theatre companies.
-The list of recommended applicants is then interviewed by relevant personnel at the theatre companies, and students whom the Course Supervisor, Department Head, and theatre companies can agree upon are then accepted into the course for the year following.
+Thereafter, the Course Supervisor invites comment for the faculty as a whole, and the Supervisor, together with the Division Chair, agree upon a short-list of applicants whom they wish to recommend for interviews with the relevant theatre companies.
+The list of recommended applicants is then interviewed by relevant personnel at the theatre companies, and students whom the Course Supervisor, Division Chair, and theatre companies can agree upon are then accepted into the course for the year following.
 Interns are at present paid a monthly stipend of $1500.00 during the duration of the eight-month course.

-For details contact the Course Supervisor at the Department of Drama: 403 220 5421
+For details contact the Course Supervisor at the School of Creative and Performing Arts 403-220-5313.

 Free Public Shows: